 What are the top battery metals stocks?
-INN looks at the battery metals companies with the biggest year-to-date gains in 2020.
+INN looks at the battery metals companies with the biggest year-to-date gains in 2021.

 Top battery metals stocks: Lithium

-1. American Lithium (TSXV:LI)
+1. Vision Lithium (TSXV:VLI)

 Top battery metals stocks: Cobalt